dh256git/project27/src/index.md

 We are a Brighton based social enterprise, serving a digital community of blind or learning disabled young people.
 Our work focuses on **accessible {{ guide[0].name | downcase }}**, **enabling {{ guide[1].name | downcase }}**, and **inclusive education & employment**.

-{% include global/cover-image.html image="founders-cover.jpg" alt="Daniel and Danielle are photographed in the UK Parliament.
-They are wearing smart clothing.
-A guide dog is sitting in front of them.
-In the background multiple signs are visible, such as logos of University College London, World Health Organisation, and GDI Hub.
-Other signs read 'AT changes lives' and 'Launching the Global Report on Assistive Technology'." %}
+{% include global/cover-image.html image="networking-cover.jpg" alt="Holding his white cane, Daniel is standing in front of a wall full of people's photos, grouped into 'Entrepreneurship', 'Future of talent', 'Innovate education' and 'Partnership'.
+" %}

 Our co-founders - [Daniel]({% link about/team/Daniel/index.html %}) and [Danielle]({% link about/team/Danielle/index.html %}) - draw on lived experiences of disability, and professional skills in community engagement.
 Daniel is a scientifically-minded blind person, with an interest in social entrepreneurship.